-The LAP is committed to the goal of a transformative education.
+We are committed to the goal of a transformative education.
 We form relationships based on trust and genuine regard for our students as individuals.
 This kind of holistic advising and teaching enables us to connect students to resources on and off-campus that will enrich them academically, personally, and professionally.

-We are committed to creating a vision of a just system of education.
+The Student Learning Center is also committed to creating a vision of a just system of education.
 We treat every student with respect and dignity, and we celebrate the diverse ways each student at Appalachian has something special to contribute.
 To that end, our services are individualized because we believe there is no such thing as an average student.
 We approach our work with a commitment to flexibility to adapt to the changing and varying needs of our students.
 We are physically located in the center of campus and instrumentally positioned in the role of advisors, tutors, and teachers where we can be most present and available to our students.

 As a unit, we are responsible for accuracy in the information we provide, in particular in compliance with specific regulations set by outside stakeholders, including the NCAA, the ACCESS endowment for students at or below the poverty level, and the federally-funded Student Support Services grant for first-generation/low-income students